bigskysoftware/htmx/www/essays/hateoas.md

 the rendering of a user interface.
 The client must also know what URLs must be used for manipulation of this resource since they are not encoded in the response.
 This would typically be achieved by consulting documentation for the JSON API.

+This shows the core difference between the two approaches: in the RESTful, HATEOAS HTML representation, all operations are encoded directly in the response.
+In the JSON API example, out-of-band information is necessary for processing and working with the knowledge.

 ## Origins